 Building disputes.
-"Whenever you're buying a penthouse, there are often disputes as to what the penthouse owner actually owns," says Jeff Reich, an attorney with Schwartz Sladkus Reich Greenberg Atlas.
+"Whenever you're buying a penthouse, there are often disputes as to what the penthouse owner actually owns," Reich says.

 Outdoor space in particular can be a problem, and that may not be well defined, he says, especially if the board feels as though the penthouse owner is using space that that is a common area, or vice versa.